Rangers vs. Padres Player Props Betting Odds

-Player prop bet options for Juan Soto, Marcus Semien and others are available when the San Diego Padres host the Texas Rangers at PETCO Park on Friday at 9:40 PM ET.
+Marcus Semien and Juan Soto are two of the top players with prop bets for the taking when the Texas Rangers and the San Diego Padres meet at PETCO Park on Saturday (first pitch at 8:40 PM ET).

 Bet on this matchup or its props with BetMGM!